 and the dates of our market are the best available.

 clashing with other similar events elsewhere, including in Knaresborough, and

-with big events at Harrogate International Centre which take place closer to
+with big events at Harrogate Convention Centre which take place closer to

 Christmas and bring in a lot of visitors with accompanying traffic.
 This means

 we also spread the peak visiting times across several weekends, which is

 important to local shops, hotels and restaurants - and car parks!

 restrictions on the number of days that the Stray can be used for events